Home > Business > Training > ChatGPT: what uses in training?

 ChatGPT: exercise - conversation 2

-First, no one verifies the knowledge acquired by these conversational AIs.
+Firstly, no one verifies the knowledge acquired by these conversational AIs.
 They rely on what they find on the Internet.
-We know nothing about their abilities to sort and differentiate real information from fake news.
-However, conspiracy theories have a strong visibility on the Internet.
-They therefore risk being over-represented in the information that fed these AI.
-For trainers, this involves keep a critical eye on their creations.
+We know nothing about their ability to sort and differentiate between real information and fake news.
+Conspiracy theories are highly visible on the Internet.
+There is therefore a risk that they will be over-represented in the information that feeds these AIs.
+For trainers, this means keep a critical eye on their creations.
 In other words, they are just tools.
-Using AI does not mean that there is nothing left to do.
+Using an AI doesn't mean you have nothing left to do.

-Furthermore, these tools are creative generators: when they don't know, they invent.
-So they give a wrong answer.
+What's more, these tools are creative generators: when they don't know, they invent.
+So they give a false answer.
 This is called AI hallucination.
-The reason ?
-The information may not be up to date, which is then easy to correct.
-But, it can also be a propensity to invent or confuse reality and fiction.
-Thus, ChatGPT can sometimes offer completely false biographies for certain personalities, particularly political ones.
+And the reason?
+The information may not be up to date, which is easy to correct.
+But it may also be due to a propensity to invent or to confuse reality with fiction.
+For example, ChatGPT can sometimes provide completely false biographies for certain personalities, particularly politicians.

-Finally, there remains the problem of intellectual property.
+Finally, there is the problem of intellectual property.
 These tools are inspired by what they find.
-Sometimes the line is blurred between inspiration and plagiarism.
+Sometimes the line between inspiration and plagiarism is blurred.
 AI creations are not always original.
-Thus, in the United States, 17 authors, including George RR Martin (The iron Throne) or John Grisham (The firm), recently filed a complaint against the creator of ChatGPT for “large-scale theft”.
-For them, the data that ChatGPT draws on belongs to the authors.
+In the United States, for example, 17 authors, including George R. R. Martin (The Iron Throne) or John Grisham (The firm)recently filed a complaint against the creator of ChatGPT for "large-scale theft".
+In their view, the data on which ChatGPT is based belongs to the authors.

-Finally, who owns the texts and images generated by these tools?
-To the software designer, to the one who imagined the prompt or to the one whose ideas inspired the creation?
-At the moment, the answer is not clear and varies depending on the country.
+Ultimately, who owns the texts and images generated by these tools?
+The software designer, the person who thought up the prompt or the person whose ideas inspired its creation?
+For the moment, the answer is unclear and varies from country to country.

-With the exponential development of the possibilities of these tools and some future case law, the answer will undoubtedly emerge soon.
-In the meantime, it’s up to training professionals to learn how to use it best!
+With the exponential development of the possibilities offered by these tools and some future case law, the answer will no doubt emerge soon.
+In the meantime, it's up to training professionals to learn how to make the most of them!

 Our expert